robotframework/robotframework/doc/releasenotes/rf-3.2b1.rst

    \    Keyword    ${animal}
    \    Another keyword

-The old format still worked in Robot Framework 3.1, but now both using `:FOR` instead of `FOR` (`#3080`_) and not closing the loop with an explicit `END` (`#3078`_) are both deprecated.
-The syntax old will be removed for good already in Robot Framework 3.3.
+The old format still worked in Robot Framework 3.1, but now using `:FOR` instead of `FOR` (`#3080`_) and not closing the loop with an explicit `END` (`#3078`_) are both deprecated.
+The old syntax will be removed for good already in Robot Framework 3.3.

 This change is likely to cause lot of deprecation warnings and requires users